Annual Enrollment Renewal Application Period for EAs

 If you have questions about your enrollment status, please contact the Office of Enrollment at 855-472-5540.

 IRS to Conduct EA CE Audits

-Beginning in May 2016, the IRS will mail letters to a random sample of EAs with SSNs ending in 0, 1, 2, or 3 requesting copies of their continuing education (CE) certificates of completion for the past three years.
+Beginning in late May 2018, the IRS will mail letters to a random sample of EAs with SSNs ending in 7, 8, 9, or no SSN, requesting copies of their continuing education (CE) certificates of completion for the past three years.

 Recipients of the letters will be asked to mail or fax the documents within 30 days.